liferay/liferay-docs/discover/portal/articles/05-publishing-content-dynamically/03-searching-for-content.markdown

 like asset tags.
 As with asset tags, you can modify the number of categories listed in the search by setting the `max terms` property.

-Let's move on to advanced searching.
+You'll learn about advanced searching next.

 ### Advanced Searching

-The Search portlet's search box is deceptively simple.
+The Search application's search box is deceptively simple.
 Though you have only a single field for search, there's a search syntax inherited from [Lucene](http://lucene.apache.org/core/old_versioned_docs/versions/3_0_3/queryparsersyntax.html) that lets you create very powerful search queries.
-Let's look at some ways you can use search queries.
+You'll take a look at some ways you can use search queries.

 **Searching for specific fields:** By default, searches are performed against a long list of fields.
 Sometimes you want results for a term within a particular